 - a.
-Student with a postcode that has been identified in our young participation analysis as being associated with an unfeasible number of young entrants in relation to our population estimates (typically this would be a postcode relating to a boarding school). - b.
-Student with a postcode that is marked as a non-geographic postcode in the November 2017 release of the Office for National Statistics Postcode Directory (ONSPD). - c.
-Student with a postcode that, although valid, is not mapped to the required geography in the ONSPD. - 30.
-In addition, we exclude students from all headcounts for a number of reasons related to the data on their qualifications on entry. - a.
-We exclude students on the HESA Student record or the HESA AP Student record where: - i.
+We exclude students on the HESA Student record or the HESA Student Alternative record where: - i.
 Their highest qualification on entry is coded as 'Other qualification at Level 3' but there is no data on their qualifications on entry in the Continuity Register and we do not find any Level 3 qualifications in the ILR and NPD data. - ii.
-We find the most complete information on their qualifications on entry in the ILR and NPD data, but they were at least 33 years old on 31 August 2017.
+We find the most complete information on their qualifications on entry in the ILR and NPD data, but they were at least 35 years old on 31 August 2019.
 In this case, we expect the data from these sources to be incomplete, because we only have data for qualifications gained in 2002-03 onwards. - iii.
 We find the most complete information on their qualifications on entry in the Continuity Register and we assign them to one of the two 'highest qualification on entry' groups for those with 'Other Level 3 qualifications', but the grade of at least one of their qualifications has not been recorded. - b.
 We exclude students on the Individualised Learner Record (ILR) where: - i.
 Their highest qualification on entry is coded as 'Other qualification at Level 3' but we do not find any Level 3 qualifications by linking to ILR and NPD data. - ii.
-We find Level 3 qualifications by linking to ILR and NPD data, but they were at least 33 years old on 31 August 2017.
+We find Level 3 qualifications by linking to ILR and NPD data, but they were at least 35 years old on 31 August 2019.
 In this case, we expect the data from these sources to be incomplete, because we only have data for qualifications gained in 2002-03 onwards. - iii.
-Their highest qualification on entry is a Level 3 qualification (except where coded as 'Higher education access course', 'International Baccalaureate Diploma' or 'International Baccalaureate Certificate') that may attract tariff points but we do not find any Level 3 qualifications by linking to ILR and NPD data, even though they were under 33 years old on 31 August 2017 and should therefore have gained their qualification in a year for which we have data (2002-03 onwards). - 31.
-Where more than half of the students in a provider's population for calculating its 'Premium to support successful student outcomes: full-time' allocation are excluded for reasons related to the data on their qualifications on entry (as defined in paragraph 30), we deem that there is an insufficient number remaining in the population for the proportion in each risk group to be representative of the real distribution.
-In this case, we use instead the sector headcounts for each risk group, as defined in paragraphs 23 and 24.
+Their highest qualification on entry is a Level 3 qualification (except where coded as 'Higher education access course', 'International Baccalaureate Diploma' or 'International Baccalaureate Certificate') that may attract tariff points but we do not find any Level 3 qualifications by linking to ILR and NPD data, even though they were under 35 years old on 31 August 2019 and should therefore have gained their qualification in a year for which we have data (2002-03 onwards). - 32.
+Where more than half of the students in a provider's population for calculating its 'Premium to support successful student outcomes: full-time' allocation are excluded for reasons related to the data on their qualifications on entry (as defined in paragraph 31), we deem that there is an insufficient number remaining in the population for the proportion in each risk group to be representative of the real distribution.
+In this case, we use instead the sector headcounts for each risk group, as defined in paragraph 25.

-32. We calculate a weighted fraction for each provider as follows:
+33. We calculate a weighted fraction for each provider as follows:

-Weighted headcount of at-risk UK-domiciled full-time and sandwich year out undergraduates

-Total headcount of UK-domiciled full-time and sandwich year out undergraduates
+Weighted headcount of at-risk UK-domiciled full-time and sandwich year out undergraduates total headcount of UK-domiciled full-time and sandwich year out undergraduates